Technical interview Questions

 I. Velocity of fluids in heat exchanger

-High velocity fluids prevent scaling and chocking in heat transfer equipments so more heat transfer takes place in high velocity fluids.
+High velocity fluids prevent scaling and chocking in heat transfer equipment's so more heat transfer takes place in high velocity fluids.

 J. Direction of Flow of fluids in exchange.